-In order to avoid visual clutter and information overload it is not possible to visualise all individual aspects of uncertainty at the same time.
+In order to avoid visual clutter and information overload it is not possible to visualize all individual aspects of uncertainty at the same time.
 Instead, the representation of a quantitative or qualitative aggregation of aspects of uncertainty is proposed.

 With a quantitative aggregation, the maximal deviation of a measured depth at a specific location (e.g., +/- 2m) can be described for a certain point in time.
-This deviation could then be visualised either in combination with the depths themselves, or in the form of corrected minimal depths.
+This deviation could then be visualized either in combination with the depths themselves, or in the form of corrected minimal depths.
 Although this approach would provide valuable information to mariners, it is still difficult to realize, especially the quantification of potential changes over time.
 This requires suitable and complex forecast models for dynamic seabeds, tides and wave heights which may not exist for many sea areas.

 When it comes to aggregate uncertainty in a qualitative way, there are many possibilities.
 However, it is not entirely clear, which information should be included and how they should be weighted.
 CATZOC and QOBD are two existing examples.
-Visualising such composite, qualitative indicators enable mariners to get a rough overview of existing uncertainty, but do not provide precise information.
+Visualizing such composite, qualitative indicators enable mariners to get a rough overview of existing uncertainty, but do not provide precise information.
 This can still be enough to decide in favour of or against a certain route.

 Area of Interest

 Information concerning uncertainty of bathymetric data are typically required for certain areas of interest, not the entire map.
-This makes it possible to restrict the uncertainty visualisation locally, which in turn helps to avoid visual clutter.
+This makes it possible to restrict the uncertainty visualization locally, which in turn helps to avoid visual clutter.
 The area of interest depends on the use case.
 For route planning, it is a corridor along potential routes.
 In monitoring scenarios, nearby waters are of interest, for instance when a planned route must be left in case of an emergency.
-Thus, the visualisation should be confined locally to a circular region around the ship‘s position.
+Thus, the visualization should be confined locally to a circular region around the ship‘s position.
 The radius of this area should be calculated based on a reaction time set by the mariner and the current speed of the ship.
 Assuming a ship is travelling with 20kn and the reaction time is set to 30min, the radius of the circular area should be 10nm.

-For visualising QOBD, an optional ENC layer is added, so that bathymetric data, geo-spatial reference and uncertainty can be viewed together.
+For visualizing QOBD, an optional ENC layer is added, so that bathymetric data, geo-spatial reference and uncertainty can be viewed together.
 For encoding individual QOBD classes, a hierarchical texture overlay with varying hierarchy level and transparency is proposed:

 - Quality_1/Oceanic: 100% transparency, hierarchy level 0